DWilliames/paddy2-beta/README.md

 - [x] Allow only one vertical alignment, and one horizontal alignment from within the UI
 - [x] Re-layout the layers as soon as the alignment value is changed from the Inspector
 - [ ] Custom icon for each 'alignment group' within the layer list
-- [ ] Handle setting Alignment to more than one group at once
+- [x] Handle setting Alignment to more than one group at once
-- [ ] Hide vertical/horizontal alignment, based on if the group is stacked; and which direction it is stacked
+- [x] Hide vertical/horizontal alignment, based on if the group is stacked; and which direction it is stacked
+- [ ] Better placement within the inspector?

 ---